Growing Spinach In Containers:

 - You may store the spinach in a dry plastic bag, it can stay fresh for a week.
 But you should consume it within 3 to 7 days.

-- Store it in the cold, not in freezing temperature.
+- Store it in the cold, not at freezing temperature.
 Spinach gets frozen when stored at -5°C or below.
 Make sure the refrigerator temperature should more than – 5°C.

 - Storing the spinach in the fridge will protect spinach from losing its nutrients.